-I’d be lying if I said we didn’t hit a rough patch or two (or 500) with him.
+Fortunately, five years later, he’s your average teenager.
+I’d be lying if I said we didn’t hit a rough patch or two with him.
 But ultimately, he learned to adjust after the divorce.
-And that’s all thanks to my parents’ commitment to fostering positive relationships with him… and encouraging the same between him and the other parent.
-Which Marsha Brown, a licensed clinical psychologist, says is incredibly important: “Divorce is often a highly emotional process and parents sometimes (either purposefully or unintentionally) involve their children in the fight, which leads to difficulty adjusting to their new life.
-It is important that the child be given every opportunity to maintain a close, positive relationship with each parent, even after the parents are no longer together.”
+And that’s all thanks to my parents’ commitment to fostering positive relationships with him and encouraging the same between him and the other parents.
+Which Marsha Brown, Licensed Clinical Psychologist, says is incredibly important: “Divorce is often a highly emotional process and parents sometimes (either purposely or unintentionally) involve their children in the fight, which leads to difficulty adjusting to their new life.
+It’s important that the child be given every opportunity to maintain a close, positive relationship with each parent, even after the parents are no longer together.”

-1) Explain the situation clearly and appropriately.
+1. Explain the situation clearly and appropriately.

 First, when talking to your child about the situation at hand, get on their level.
-Consider their age, and explain what’s going on in a way that’s easy for them to understand: “Try to explain the situation in a manner that is understandable and appropriate for the child’s age and developmental level,” says Brown.
+Consider their age and explain what’s going on in a way that’s easy for them to understand: “Try to explain the situation in a manner that is understandable and appropriate for the child’s age and developmental level,” says Brown.
 “Make it clear that they are not responsible for their parents’ divorce and always let them know both parents love them, unconditionally.
 Whether or not parents realize it, sometimes children believe something they did caused their parents’ troubles, which can cause feelings of sadness and anxiety.”

-2) Keep your cool.
+2. Keep your cool.

 Second, make it a point to be cordial with your ex in front of your children—yes, even if you aren’t on the best of terms right now.
 You don’t want your children to feel uncomfortable or uneasy about their future, as explained by Brown: “Do not fight in front of your children.
 While you don’t need to pretend to be best friends, present a united front in their presence.
 This will allow them to develop a sense of safety and security that the new situation will be alright.”

-3) Resist the urge to badmouth your ex.
+3. Resist the urge to badmouth your ex.

 Building off of the last point, you shouldn’t speak poorly of your ex to your children.
 Brown says you should instead, “encourage children to have a positive loving relationship with the opposite parent (except in extreme situations).”
 This means you withhold negative remarks that pertain to your ex in any way: “Do not make disparaging remarks about the opposite parent’s new partner, home, household rules, responsibility for/role in the divorce.
 When your child leaves to spend time with the opposite parent, make it clear you are happy they get to spend time with the opposite parent.
 If the child senses you are upset when they leave, they will be less able to enjoy themselves at the opposite parent’s home.
 They may also feel apprehensive about letting you know they enjoy spending time at the other home.”

-4) Gauge your child’s feelings.
+4. Gauge your child’s feelings.

 Finally, survey how your child is feeling about all of the new changes.
 “Ask the child how they feel about their new situation.
 Ask them whether they have any concerns or fears about their new life,” Brown suggests.
 “Encourage them to be honest about what they are feeling.
-If they have trouble articulating their thoughts, you may want to help them express their feelings in a different way such as drawing, role playing with toys, or writing/journaling.
+If they have trouble articulating their thoughts, you may want to help them express their feelings in a different way such as drawing, role playing with toys, or journaling.
 Listen to their responses without excessive questions or judgment and be open to whatever they express to you.
 Try to repeat back what you believe they are saying, in your own words, and encourage them to correct anything they feel you got wrong.
 Don’t minimize their fear or feelings of sadness.
 Let them know that it’s okay to feel this way and their feelings are normal.”